उद्योगिनं पुरुषसिंहमुपैति लक्ष्मी:

-Power is usually looked upon in an external sense.
-It is defined as the capability of accomplishing something with some permanence, it is sometimes referred to as a political or executive ability, or the marked ability to do or act with decisiveness, might and force.
+Power is usually viewed from an external perspective.
+It is defined as the capability of accomplishing something with some permanence.
+Power is sometimes referred to as a political or executive ability, or the marked ability to do or act with decisiveness, might, and force.
 It is the possession of control or command over others – authority.
-Power is also political control of a government, which often delegates authority to a person in a particular office or capacity.
-It isn’t necessarily something tangible.
-It isn’t even something one can buy exclusively with money.
+It is also political control of a government, which often delegates authority to a person in an office or capacity.
+It is not necessarily something tangible or something one can buy exclusively with money.

-Today, what most people consider a seat of power—or, power by position—is the most feeble and temporal.
-Yet, it is an addictive type of energy that takes a lot, both from those who aspire to it as well those who occupy its status.
+Today, what most people consider a seat of power—or, power by position—is the feeblest of powers as also temporal.
+Yet, it is addictive and demands a lot, both from those who aspire for it as well those who occupy its status.
 It is a purely outward power that may not include any power over oneself.
 If it is a position of power that is won or given, it can always be quickly lost or taken away.

-So if you think that the chair of the president of United States is the most powerful in the world, you might want to consider that it can be occupied by a person for not more than eight years and requires regular approval from other branches of government, the media and the voters.
-Given this fact, even the chair of the president of United States of America isn’t with absolute power.
-There have been times when sitting presidents have had to step down in disgrace, have been killed and, even humiliated.
+So, if you think that the chair of the president of United States is the most powerful in the world, you might want to consider that it can be occupied by a person for not more than eight years and requires regular approval from other branches of the U.S. government and the voters.
+Given this fact, even the chair of the president of the United States of America is not with absolute power.
+There have been times when sitting presidents have had to step down in disgrace, have been killed or, even humiliated.
 Like all powers, such political prominence is transitory.
-But then, is there really something called absolute power, having which a person could take on the mightiest?
+But then, is there really something called absolute power, possessing which, a person could take on the mightiest?

-Absolute power, that which Vedic seers like Chanakya, Bhoja, Bhartrihari and Bhardwaj taught, is that which makes a man brave and fearless.
+Absolute power, that which Vedic seers like Kautilya, Bhartrihari, and Bhardwaj taught, is that which makes a man brave and fearless.
 In the presence of fear, there can seldom be any enduring power.
-In life, all fears have to be uprooted before we make place for power.
+In life, all fears must be uprooted before we make a place for power.
 Whether power is to be used in material or spiritual pursuits, uprooting the fear is the key.

-All the so-called ‘most powerful people’, labelled by media publications, are infested with these Arishadvargas.
-Yet, we are made to believe that they are powerful owing to these very limitations which are actually roots of peril.
-Vedic seers declared that in the presence of any or all Arishadvargas, a person is only weak on the inside.
-So, according to them, to be powerful, a person has to first overcome his fears by overcoming those six perils.
-This is a matter of developing self-control and cannot be achieved by controlling others or external resources.
+All the so-called ‘The Most Powerful People,’ labeled by international media publications, are infested with these Arishadvargas.
+Yet, we are made to believe that they are powerful owing to these very limitations which are roots of peril.
+Vedic seers declared that in the presence of any or all Arishadvargas, a person who appears strong, is so only on the outside, while truly being weak on the inside.
+So, according to them, to be powerful, a person must first overcome his fears by overcoming those six perils.
+This is a matter of developing self-control and cannot be achieved by controlling others or through external resources.

-- Kriya Shakti: the power of acting according to one’s will
+Kriya Shakti: the power of action at will

 These are inner powers that cannot be gained through manipulating others.
 They arise from Yoga Shakti or Power of Yoga.
 It is through appropriate use of the aforesaid shaktis that a person becomes powerful enough for:

-No person is truly powerful unless he has the ability to carry on these five tasks.
+No person is truly powerful unless (s)he can perform these five tasks.
 Yet these are universal functions, not something any person can own or dispense of their own accord.

 Once people achieve worldly power, they are addicted to it and are eventually overwhelmed by it.
-They seek enjoyment by abusing them, even while in the grip of fear of losing it.
+They seek enjoyment by abusing that power, even while fearing its loss.
 This causes their downfall.
 Many seers of Vedic origin have propounded that getting power is far easier than holding on to it.